 That's it!!
 How easy is this?!

 I hope that my keto ham salad is a hit with your family.
-It's great to have on hand for the kids, too—especially with Summer just around the corner!
+It's great to bring to parties and potlucks—and have on hand for the kids, especially with Summer just around the corner!

 Stay safe.
 Stay well.